 Hint: Students should double check the bank routing and checking or savings number.
 If this information is incorrect, the funds must be returned to UNCG by the bank before the refund can be routed to the correct bank account.
 This will delay the refund.
 If the e-Refund direct deposit is returned, UNCG will notify the student via their UNCG email with further instructions.

 Students without an e-Refund direct deposit profile will receive a printed check via mail.
 Refund checks typically arrive 5 to 7 days after posting to the student account.
 The check will be sent to the student’s local off-campus mailing address as listed in UNCGenie.
 If the student does not have an active local mailing address in UNCGenie, the check will be mailed to the student’s permanent off-campus mailing address.
 Refund checks will not be delivered through campus mail.

-To avoid the possibility of the check being lost in the mail, students are urged to make sure their address is updated on the UNCGenie Personal Information tab at least two weeks before classes start.
+To avoid the possibility of the check being lost in the mail, students are encouraged to make sure their address is updated on the UNCGenie Personal Information tab at least two weeks before classes start.